Updated May 2023.

-Located at the foot of a historic lighthouse, HI Pigeon Point hostel is the go-to spot for anyone who wants to feel secluded while getting a taste of the California coastal way of life.
-Got two days?
-We’ve got a handy itinerary that will help you make the most of them.
+Located at the foot of a historic lighthouse, HI Pigeon Point Lighthouse is the go-to spot for anyone who wants to feel secluded while getting a taste of the California coastal way of life.
+Get ready for a relaxing, outdoorsy weekend getaway in Northern California with our handy two-day itinerary.

 Take your time winding down the coastal highway from San Francisco towards Pigeon Point Lighthouse.
 Along the way you’ll be treated to windswept views and scenes of picture-perfect beaches.

-Once you reach Pescadero State Beach, about six miles north of the hostel, pull over into the large parking lot.
+Once you reach Pescadero State Beach, about six miles north of HI Pigeon Point, pull over into the large parking lot.
 From here, follow the signs down to the beach, which is a lovely stretch of shoreline with rocky cliffs, and under the highway to Pescadero Marsh Natural Preserve.
 With nearly 250 acres of protected land, the preserve is home to hundreds of species of birds within an impressively diverse set of habitats.

 Next, it’s inland towards Pescadero, a quaint farming town with a main street lined with stores and eateries.
 Fuel up with a coffee at Downtown Local (don’t miss the tiny movie theater in the back), the walk over to Arcangeli’s Grocery on Stage Road, which is known for its out-of-this-world artichoke-garlic bread available hot and fresh out the oven.

 Just off Stage Road, you’ll find Harley Farms Goat Dairy on North Street.
 The restored 1910 goat farm is open Friday to Sunday for farm tours featuring goats, llamas, bees, and peacocks.
 Check their website for guided tour availability, or stop by any day between 11 a.m. and 4 p.m. to pick up goods made on-site at the dairy’s cheese shop.

 Once you’re all stocked up, it’s time to head back on Highway 1 and drive the short six miles to the beautiful beacon that is Pigeon Point Lighthouse.
 Along the way, be sure to stop at Bean Hollow State Beach, a cute little rocky alcove with scenic views.